MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

 ### Model selection

 Now we need to choose the optimal algorithm to use.
 In this case, most features are based on categorical features.
 Typically, decision tree–based models work well.
 If there are only numerical features, neural networks could be a better choice.
 Support vector machine (SVM) also is a good candidate in such situations; however, it needs quite a bit of tuning to extract the best performance.
 We choose **Two-Class Boosted Decision Tree** as the first model of choice followed by **Two-Class SVM** as the second model.
-Azure Machine Learning Studio lets you do A/B testing of two so it’s beneficial to start with two models rather than one.
+Azure Machine Learning Studio lets you do A/B testing, so it’s beneficial to start with two models rather than one.

-The following image shows the model training and evaluation pipeline from Azure Machine Learning Studio.
+The following image shows the model training and evaluation pipeline from Azure Machine Learning Studio:

 :::image type="content" source="media/azure-machine-learning-model.png" alt-text="Churn model in Azure Machine Learning Studio":::